The level of access (full or limited) that the monitoring service has to the selected target.

-Applicable to customized alerting based on performance counter metrics, query results, and duration of events.
+Event category applicable to customized alerting based on performance counter metrics, query results, or duration of events.
+Example: CPU > 90%.

 Describes the various states of an event object or associated performance counter (i.e. CPU > 90%).